Study Politics, Philosophy and Economics at Charles University in Prague

 Is Prague a safe place to study?

 Yes.
-Prague is considered safe by EU standards.
+Prague is very safe, even by EU standards.
 Students receive university guidance on health, safety, and local registration.

 Can I study abroad?